jkvi/Home-SOC-Project/README.md

 Create Sentinel Workbook: Create a new workbook in Sentinel.
 Add Query and Map: Add a "Query" element and paste the provided JSON https://drive.google.com/file/d/1ErlVEK5cQjpGyOcu4T02xYy7F31dWuir/view?usp=drive_link for the attack map.
 Configure the map settings to display attack locations.
 Observe the Attack Map: Visualize the attack locations on the map.

+**Results and Observations:**
+The project successfully demonstrated the ability to monitor a honey pot VM in Azure, collect and analyze security logs, and enrich the logs with geographic location data.
+The KQL queries provided valuable insights into the simulated attacks, including the attacker's IP address and geographic location.
+This showcases the effectiveness of using Azure Sentinel for security monitoring and incident response.

+**Future Enhancements:**
+- Implement automated threat detection using Azure Sentinel's analytics capabilities.
+- Integrate additional security tools and data sources for more comprehensive monitoring.
+- Develop more sophisticated KQL queries to detect and analyze various types of cyberattacks.
+- This project provides a practical example of how to build and analyze a honey pot environment within Azure, highlighting the importance of effective log management and security information and event management (SIEM) systems.